 A Healthy Indoor Air Standard for Schools – Call for Public Comment

-Update: The public comment period for the Healthy Green Schools & Colleges Standard has ended.
-Green Seal accepted public comments between June 2, 2021 and July 17, 2021.
+Update: The second public comment period for the Healthy Green Schools & Colleges Standard had ended.
+Green Seal accepted public comments between September 21, 2021 and October 22, 2021.

 The Proposed Criteria is available on Green Seal's Standard Revisions page.

 Green Seal is proposing several important improvements to our standard criteria for Healthy Green Schools & Colleges.
 These updates will align Green Seal’s standard with other industry leaders’ guidelines; set additional and more substantial monitoring requirements; establish the point system that will be used as the basis for certification; and provide more opportunities for schools to make healthier, safer choices.

 The pandemic has made creating healthy school environments an urgent national priority and brought to light the serious under-investment in school facilities nationwide.

 But the fact is, even before the pandemic, nearly half of U.S. schools reported indoor air quality problems that put the health of students and staff at risk.

 Unhealthy indoor air, inadequate ventilation, and chemical exposure from cleaning and maintenance routines continue to present systemic challenges in school districts.
 On top of health concerns, these issues are linked to poor concentration and test performance in students, adding preventable barriers to achievement.

 A Standard by and for School Facility Professionals

 School facility management professionals are vital stewards of school environments, making daily decisions that affect health, safety and sustainability.
 While they are experts at doing a lot with a little, budget realities mean they often lack proper funding and resources for the essential work they do caring for students and staff.